Ha Ji-won: 2010–2013: International popularity

 After taking a four-year break from dramas, Ha made a very successful comeback through the 2010 hit drama, Secret Garden, written by famous writer Kim Eun-sook.
 She played the role of a stunt woman, who magically switches bodies with a wealthy CEO character (played by Hyun Bin).
 Proven to be a commercial success, the drama series brought in high domestic ratings and garnered much interest regarding its fashion, catchphrases and music.
 Ha was awarded the prestige Best Actress at the Grimae Awards.

 Ha then starred in science fiction 3D film, Sector 7.
 Although the film failed to do well in South Korea, it was a hit in China, garnering over 20 million yuan in China after just one week, beating previous records set by 200 Pounds Beauty at 16 million yuan.
 Ha had spent eight hours a day swimming and training with weights to get in shape for the role, obtained a scuba diving certificate and motor license in a week to "immerse" herself in character.

-In 2012, Ha starred in alternate history drama The King 2 Hearts opposite Lee Seung-gi, playing the role of a North Korean Special Forces Officer who married a South Korean crown prince as a political strategy.
+In 2012, Ha starred in alternate history drama The King 2 Hearts opposite Lee Seung-gi, playing the role of a Korean People's Army Special Operations Forces Officer who married a South Korean crown prince as a political strategy.
 It was also revealed that Ha had studied the North Korean dialect to make her portrayal of the character more realistic and genuine.
 Ha then acted in sports film As One, playing the role of a South Korean table tennis player.
 As Ha had simultaneously portrayed a North and South Korean character on the small and big screen, she was dubbed as "The Flower of Reunification" for crossing boundaries of the two nations.

 In 2013, Ha was awarded her second Daesang award for her performance as the titular character in the hit historical drama Empress Ki.
 The drama achieved high viewership ratings throughout its run on MBC, and was also well-received overseas; particularly in Taiwan.